nikhil290892/aws-atlas-terraform/Readme.md

 aws_secret_access_key = your secret key

 ```
-... or just follow as in the `main.tf` file.
+... or just follow as in the `variables.tf` file.

 **2\.
 Review the Terraform plan.**